 Sandra McDowell, Faculty, Cusource Education

-This material is drawn from the online leadership program, eLEAD, an 8-week cohort-based learning experience designed for established and emerging leaders.
-The course is being offered this spring from April 1 - May 26, 2019 and again in the fall from October 7 - Dec 1, 2019 and October 14 - December 8, 2019 respectively.
+This material is drawn from the online leadership programs: eLEAD and eCOACH.
+These 8-week cohort-based learning programs are designed for established and emerging leaders.
+The sessions are being offered this fall from October 7 - Dec 1, 2019 and October 14 - December 8, 2019 respectively.